 Once you’re done with the dog run at Bishan, head over to the dog-friendly vibes at Canopy Garden Dining Bar.
-Its brunch menu serves classic breakfast dishes such as Eggs Benedict and fluffy buttermilk pancakes, and delish bigger dishes including lobster pomodoro.
+Its brunch menu serves classic breakfast dishes such as Eggs Benedict, fluffy buttermilk pancakes, and delish bigger dishes, including lobster pomodoro.
 Dogs are only allowed at the alfresco dining area outside, but with all that abundance of gorgeous green nature, who wants to be cooped up indoors anyway?
-Psst, there’s also a Canopy to enjoy at pretty Hort Park too, and it accepts our canine pals too!
+Psst, there’s also a Canopy to enjoy at pretty Hort Park and Changi, which accepts our canine pals too!

-Not only is Open Farm Community a family-friendly dining icon in cool ‘hood Dempsey with its fun sandpit and gorgeous gardens to roam, but the family dog is welcome too.
+Not only is Open Farm Community a newly Michelin-minted family-friendly dining icon in cool ‘hood Dempsey with its fun sandpit and gorgeous gardens to roam, but the family dog is welcome, too.
 True story: we spotted a pampered pooch enjoying a birthday party here, complete with a birthday cake!

 Open Farm Community, 130E Minden Road, Singapore 248819